ANZCOR Guidelines

 • If the person is unresponsive and not breathing normally, commence resuscitation following the Basic Life Support Flowchart [Refer to ANZCOR Guideline 8]

-• If the person is unconscious but breathing, lie the person on their side and ensure the airway is clear [Refer to ANZCOR Guideline 3].
+• If the person is unconscious but breathing, position the person into a lateral, side lying (lateral recumbent) recovery position as opposed to leaving them supine, and ensure the airway is open and clear, and call an ambulance.
+[Refer to ANZCOR Guideline 3].

 4.0

-Management when unsure if the blood glucose level is high or low
+When unsure if the blood glucose level is high or low?

 arrow icon

 When unsure if the person has a high or low blood glucose level, the safest option is to treat as for hypoglycaemia (low blood glucose level).
-Treatment may lead to a marked improvement if the blood glucose level is low, and is unlikely to do harm if the blood glucose level is high.
-[Refer to ANZCOR Diabetes fact sheet - appendix]
+Treatment may lead to a marked improvement if the blood glucose level is low, and is unlikely to do harm if the blood glucose level is high (see ANZCOR Diabetes fact sheet – [ https://resus.org.au/download/diabetes-fact-sheet-april-30-2021-0-2-mib/?wpdmdl=13851&masterkey]).

 4.1